yanivnizan/knowledge-base/src/documents/docs/platforms/unity/GettingStarted.html.md

     `git clone https://github.com/soomla/unity3d-store.git`

-2. Drag the "StoreEvents" Prefab from `../Assets/Soomla/Prefabs` into your scene.
-You should see it listed in the "Hierarchy" panel.
+2. Drag the "StoreEvents" and "CoreEvents" Prefabs from `../Assets/Soomla/Prefabs` into your scene.
+You should see them listed in the "Hierarchy" panel.

     ![alt text](/img/tutorial_img/unity_getting_started/hierarchyPanel.png "Hierarchy")

-3. On the menu bar click "Soomla -> Edit Settings" and change the values for "Custom Secret", "Public Key" and "Soom Sec":
+3. On the menu bar click "Window" > "Soomla" > "Edit Settings" and change the values for "Soomla Secret" and "Public Key":

   - **Soomla Secret** - This is an encryption secret you provide that will be used to secure your data.
 (If you used versions before v1.5.2 this secret MUST be the same as Custom Secret)

-  - **Public Key** - If your billing service provider is Google Play, you'll need to insert here the public key given to you from Google.
+  - **Public Key** - If your billing service provider is Google Play, you'll need to insert the public key given to you from Google.
 (Learn more in step 4 [here](/docs/platforms/android/GooglePlayIAB)). **Choose both secrets wisely.
 You can't change them after you launch your game!**

       ![alt text](/img/tutorial_img/unity_getting_started/soomlaSettings.png "Soomla Settings")